-Choose menu "Forwarding → DMZ", you can view and configure DMZ host in the screen as shown in Figure 4-36.
+Choose menu "Forwarding DMZ", and then you can view and configure DMZ host in the screen (shown in Figure 4-49).
 The DMZ host feature allows one local host to be exposed to the Internet for a special-purpose service such as Internet gaming or videoconferencing.
-DMZ host forwards all the ports at the same time.
+The Router forwards packets of all services to the DMZ host.
 Any PC whose port is being forwarded must have its DHCP client function disabled and should have a new static IP Address assigned to it because its IP Address may be changed when using the DHCP function.

-Figure 4-36 DMZ
+Figure 4-49 DMZ